hydrology-tep/documentation/source/apps/wois_app.rst

 After a workflow run, a user can upload the results to his HEP Data Storage.
 This will allow the user to check the results on the HEP Webportal or share his outputs with the HEP Community.

-A QGIS Script to upload results to HEP was developed and it can be used in two different ways:
+A QGIS Script to upload results to HEP ("Upload to TEP") was developed and it can be used in two different ways:

 - Directly on QGIS